bioinformaticsdotca/Epigenomics_2017/module4_lab.md

     * Close the correlation popup window with the top right "X" button.
     * Reset grid selection with the "Reset" button at the bottom of the grid.
     * Click on the grid cell for cell type "B Cell" and assay "H3K27ac".
-    * Click on "Correlate tracks".
+    * Click on "Correlate datasets".
     * One dataset seems to be an outlier...
 This is either a problem with the quality of the dataset, or the underlying metadata can indicate that something is different (disease status or some other key element).

 ![img](https://raw.githubusercontent.com/bioinformaticsdotca/Epigenomics_2017/master/img/module4_2017_portal_selectBcell.png)